 TL;DR: Aetna, a CVS Health company, modified CPB 0406 governing tinnitus treatments, effective September 26, 2025.
-Here's what billing teams need to know before submitting claims.
+Here's what billing teams need to act on now.

 Quick-Reference Table